 Sometimes your family’s Civil Registration District will have the same name as the county, but most of the time it will be called something else – there are multiple civil registration districts in every county of Ireland.

 To complicate things even further, some Civil Registration Districts span two counties.
 For instance, the Kilmallock district is mostly in County Limerick but also spills over the border into County Cork.

-FindMyPast's original map - pictured above or you can zoom in via this link - shows both county and Civil Registration Districts.
+FindMyPast's original map - which you can zoom in on via this link - shows both county and Civil Registration Districts.
 The solid lines are counties and the dotted lines are the smaller Civil Registration Districts.

 Once you locate your ancestors in our parish records, you’ll know more about their specific location by learning their parish.
 Locate it on a map and note its approximate location within the county.

 Then, using this map, you should be able to easily cross-reference and see what Civil Registration District your ancestors were in.